ACskyline/MayaPushPullPlus/README.md

 ### Then we tune the parameters and execute the command.

 ###### We select the user specified threshold mode, set the direction as normal direction of the selected face, set the threshold of the angle as 90 degrees and distance as 2 units.
-After set the parameters, we press the button labeled as ìMayaPullPush++î to execute the command.
+After set the parameters, we press the button labeled as ‚ÄúMayaPullPush++‚Äù to execute the command.

 ![](5.JPG)